Joint Embedding vs Reconstruction: Provable Benefits of Latent Space Prediction for Self Supervised Learning: Conclusion

 A growing body of work demonstrates that joint-embedding methods often outperform reconstruction methods on real-world datasets, particularly where extracting useful features for downstream tasks from raw signals is challenging \cite{khanal2024does,azizi2021big}.
 This is further supported by a consistent empirical finding: reconstruction methods typically necessitate fine-tuning to address the inherent misalignment between the features they learn and those that are perceptually useful for downstream applications \cite{zheng2025learning,balestriero2024learning,liang2022supmae,xie2021composed}.
 In this work, we have established a theoretical framework to explain this phenomenon.
 Our analysis provides clear guidelines for practitioners: opt for \emph{reconstruction} when \emph{irrelevant} components show low variance and prior information on effective augmentations is scarce.
 In contrast, prefer \emph{joint-embedding} when these \emph{irrelevant} components have high variance magnitude, as is common with real-world data, or when effective augmentations are either readily available or can be found through cross-validation.

-The theoretical framework presented here offers a basis for future work.
+This paper offers a basis for future work.
 One could consider extending these results to finite sample size settings to precisely characterize the interplay between sample complexity and augmentation in SSL.

 \textbf{Outline of the appendix:} \begin{itemize} \item \Cref{sec:proofs}: provide the proofs for the theoretical results. \begin{itemize} \item \Cref{sec:proof_closed_form_reconstruction} provides the proof of \cref{prop:closed_form_reconstruction} on the closed-form solution for the reconstruction-based SSL problem. \item \Cref{sec:proof_closed_form} provides the proof of \cref{prop:closed_form_ssl} on the closed-form solution for the joint-embedding SSL problem. \item \Cref{sec:proof_asymptotic_supervised} provides the proof of \cref{prop:ols_asymptotic} on the asymptotic behavior of supervised learning. \item \Cref{sec:proof_asymptotic_reconstruction} provides the proof of \cref{theorem:impact_DA_reconstruction} on the asymptotic behavior of reconstruction-based SSL. \item \Cref{sec:proof_asymptotic_je} provides the proof of \cref{theorem:impact_DA} on the asymptotic behavior of joint-embedding SSL. \item \Cref{sec:proof_comparison_je_vs_reconstruction} provides the proof of \cref{cor:comparison_je_vs_reconstruction} on the comparison between joint-embedding and reconstruction-based SSL. \end{itemize} \item \Cref{sec:da_ridge} provides the proof of \cref{lemma:da_ridge} on the equivalence between regression with augmented samples and ridge regression. \item \Cref{sec:exp_linear_models} provides details on the experiments using linear models. \item \Cref{sec:exp_image_classification} provides details on the experiments using deep networks. \end{itemize}